clearcove/clearcove.ca-jekyll/_posts/2020-05-04-active-interaction-with-dry-validation.md

     end

-    object :args,
+    # `class:`` evaluates to "Issues::Close::Args", see ApplicationInteraction.
-           class: self.name + "::Args", # evaluates to "Issues::Close::Args", see ApplicationInteraction
+    # `converter: :new` calls `Issues::Close::Args.new` with the inputs as argument.
-           converter: :new, # calls `Issues::Close::Args.new` with the inputs as argument. validate :validate_args # See ApplicationInteraction
+    object :args, class: self.name + "::Args", converter: :new, validate :validate_args # See ApplicationInteraction

     # @return [Issue]